virtualritz/exifmv/README.md

 All that being said: I have been using this app since about six months without loosing any images.
 As such I have quite a lot of _empirical_ evidence that it doesn’t destroy data.

-But writing some proper tests would likely give everyone else more confidence than my word.
+Still – writing some proper tests would likely give everyone else more confidence than my word.
 Until I find some time to do that: **you have been warned.**

 ## Usage